-16 climate physical risks, comprising 5 chronic risks and 11 acute risks (see details in Appendix - Details on Climate and Biodiversity risks), are measured.
+16 climate physical risks, comprising 5 chronic risks and 11 acute risks, are measured.
 Exposure to physical climate risks is then assessed under two scenarios:

 - SSP2-4.5 (Middle of the Road): Realistic scenario projecting a 2.7°C temperature increase by century-end. - SSP5-8.5 (High-reference): Pessimistic scenario with a projected 4.4°C temperature increase by century-end.